-I am a designer and programmer, particularly interested in videogames, interactivity, and technology
+I am a designer and programmer, primarily interested in interactivity, digital art, and computer-enabled experiences

 If you're working on something weird, fun, thoughtful, or rebellious, please get in touch.
 I'd like to help you make that thing happen!

 These days I like to think and experiment with the ways we exist together online.
 We're used to multiplayer video games, social media websites, and chat apps, but I feel there are many things yet to explore or that we've long forgotten.

 This leads to me making games, shared computers, and other harder-to-define things that play with ways to have people together in an online space.

 Some things I'm particularly proud of being involved with

 void.garden is a project/collective that aims to develop art, events, media and stuff, all tangential to video games.

 The event we're proudest of is L'indécadence.
 This was an indie games & art party taking place during IndieCade Europe in Paris.
 Nine games and four musicians were on the lineup.
 We featured colourful and unconventional projects from around the world.
 You can relive the event through Anna-Céléstine's photo gallery on Facebook.